euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Feature Extraction and embeddings/Feature Extraction.md

 - Words with opposite meaning are separated by the similar magnitudes

 ### Word2Vec algorithm
 This approach transforms words into vectors.
-It derives from the idea that a
+It derives from the idea that a model could be able to identify relation between words given two methodologies:
+- Analizing neighbouring words, also called **Continuous Bag of Words (CBoW)**

+- Analizing a middle word, also called **Skip-gram.**

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2MzgwMDMyMSwxMDc3NzgzMDZdfQ==
+eyJoaXN0b3J5IjpbMTMzODcwODQ0MiwxMDc3NzgzMDZdfQ==
 -->